teejusb/teejusb-pad/README.md

    1. You could simply get four 10 3⁄4" x 3 15⁄16" rectangles to save some of the cost.
    2. To make it more accurate to DDR/ITG refer to the image below for the dimensions.
 There is also approximately a 1mm chamfer which will make the edges not be so sharp (although you can probably chamfer/sand it yourself).

+The reason the panel isn't an exact 4" is because having some wiggle room I think is helpful, especially to prevent flex which affects the FSRs reading.
+You can add some tape to prevent it from moving around as well.

 <p align="center"><img src="images/panel.png"/></p>

 ### 2. Before the Build